jgourmelen/django-postman/docs/quickstart.rst

     * 'name'
         The name of the auto-completer application.
-        Defaults to 'ajax_select'
+        Defaults to 'ajax_select'.
     * 'field'
         The model class name.
-        Defaults to 'AutoCompleteField'
+        Defaults to 'AutoCompleteField'.
     * 'arg_name'
-        The name of the argument
+        The name of the argument.
-        Defaults to 'channel'
+        Defaults to 'channel'.
     * 'arg_default'
         No default value.
 This is a mandatory default value, but you may supersede it in the field definition of a custom form or pass it in the url pattern definitions.